novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-68.md

 (Non-voting shares….)

-"Of course, Son Joong-yi wouldn't want that.
+"Of course, Son Jung-yi wouldn't want that.
 But if I talk to my oppa well, it could work out.
 I already told him that your company would grow more next year and be worth 200 billion won…."

 Considering that Lee Hyun-woo scoffs at even trillions of won, she wasn’t sure if he would be impressed by 200 billion won.